The 100th (Prince of Wales' Royal Canadian)

 The 2nd/Leinster Regiment had an average strength of 869 men.
 It had 985 admissions (1145.3/1000 mean strength) into hospital with 10 deaths (11.63/1000 mean strength).
 31 invalids returned to England.

 Its average constantly sick was 65.28 (75.91/1000 mean strength).
 The average sick time to each soldier was 27.71 days.
 The average duration of cases of sickness was 24.10 days.

-The 2nd/Leinster Regiment embarked for Bermuda on 14 Nov 1895.
+15 Nov 1895 The 2nd/Leinster Regiment embarked for Bermuda, arriving there on 30 November.

 1896 2nd/Prince of Wales Leinster

 The 2nd/Leinster Regiment left 16 men in Malta on its departure for Bermuda.

 The 6th/The Prince of Wales' Leinster Regiment (Royal Canadians)

 1915 – 6th/The Prince of Wales' Leinster Regiment